jkazemifard/gitted.geoserver.demo/README.md

   doing simple database dumps are often not enough, if it needs file uploads, applicative plugins, etc.

-To address these issues, Gitted help you manage the website software *and* the changing data as one unique thing, which is stored as a GIT repository.
+To address these issues, Gitted helps you manage the website software *and* the changing data as one unique thing, which is stored as a GIT repository.